Linn Area Credit Union’s response to COVID-19 (Coronavirus)

 - We will be disinfecting workstations and equipment between each usage.
 (We appreciate your patience as we wipe things down!)

 - Staff members will be wearing face coverings.
-Effective Monday, August 3, members and visitors who come inside our branches will be required to wear a face covering as well.
+Members and visitors who come inside our branches will be required to wear a face covering as well.

 - We’ve removed some seating from our waiting areas in each branch to help promote social distancing.